Popular Searches:

 Landscaping can take many forms, so start by making a rough outline for your business.
 Will you work on residential or commercial properties?
 What services will you offer?
 Research what other local landscapers provide and what your customers might want.
 Identify any gaps that could give you an edge, such as a convenience residents want, but your competitors don’t have.

-Some services to consider include:
+Some services to consider to start a landscaping business:

 During the planning stage, you’ll also want to get a rough idea of what equipment you’ll need and how much time you can spend on the job.
 Consider whether you’ll work during the winter and how administration tasks, like accounting and marketing, will affect your billable time.